We now know it to be true — what you eat can have a big effect not only on your physical health but on your brain health too.

-Egg yolks contain choline, an essential nutrient that provides structure for membranes and acts as one of the brain’s messengers (neurotransmitters).
+Best Foods for Brain Health: Egg yolks contain choline, an essential nutrient that provides structure for membranes and acts as one of the brain’s messengers (neurotransmitters).
 Eggs also contain the omega-3 fatty acid DHA, and vitamins B-12 and D, which are all necessary for healthy brain function.

 Indeed, eggs are so good for the brain that in a 2017 study, researchers found that feeding babies one egg per day for six months could significantly boost brain function.
 Another study found that lutein — which is also present in eggs — could help slow brain aging.
-They concluded that those with higher levels of lutein in their systems had younger brains.
+Moreover, they concluded that those with higher levels of lutein in their systems had younger brains.

-Broccoli is a powerhouse of nutrition, full of vitamins and minerals as well as unique ingredients that have been linked to lowering inflammation and fighting off free-radical damage.
+Best Foods for Brain Health: Broccoli is a powerhouse of nutrition, full of vitamins and minerals as well as unique ingredients that have been linked to lowering inflammation and fighting off free-radical damage.
 Recent research has also indicated that broccoli may help stimulate brain regeneration, which is truly remarkable as, for many years, scientists didn’t believe that was possible.

 For the longest time, the general thinking was that once the brain was developed in childhood, that was it — it couldn’t regenerate itself.
 Once the nervous tissues were damaged, they were beyond repair.
 However, newer research has turned that thinking on its head, showing that the brain is actually continually repairing and regenerating itself, relying on stem cells to repair and replace damaged and aged tissues.

-Now, research is showing that sulforaphane, a powerful molecule found in cruciferous veggies like broccoli and cauliflower, may help to protect and regulate stem cells and even help encourage tissue regeneration.
+Furthermore, now, research is showing that sulforaphane, a powerful molecule found in cruciferous veggies like broccoli and cauliflower, may help to protect and regulate stem cells and even help encourage tissue regeneration.
 We need more research, but it may be that eating your broccoli could help your brain to repair itself, staving off memory and cognitive problems that may develop with aging.

-Want to preserve your memory as you age?
+Best Foods for Brain Health: Want to preserve your memory as you age?
 Eat a handful of walnuts every day.
 They’re rich in protein and make the perfect snack as they help keep you full and satisfied.
 They’re also a rich source of omega-3 fatty acids, which have been linked to lowering blood pressure and helping to decrease the risk of abnormal heartbeats.